green-leek/E5/README.md

 1. Fork the MSO_E5_Dev_AutoRenew repository to your GitHub account.
 2. Register a new application in Azure Active Directory.

-3. Add Federated credential for Github Actions, enter Organization: {your Github org/username}; Repository: {Github repo name}; Entity type: {Branch} and Based on selection: {main}.
+3. Add Federated credential for Github Actions, enter
+   - Organization: {your Github org/username};
+   - Repository: {Github repo name};
+   - Entity type: {Branch};
+   - Based on selection: {main}.

 4. Set Application permissions.
     - Select the following permissions: **`files.read.all`**, **`files.readwrite.all`**, **`sites.read.all`**, **`sites.readwrite.all`**, **`user.read.all`**, **`user.readwrite.all`**, **`directory.read.all`**, **`directory.readwrite.all`**, **`mail.read`**, **`mail.readwrite`**, **`mailboxsetting.read`**, and **`mailboxsetting.readwrite`**.